taustation-fan/taustation-fan.github.io/README.md

 |   8 |              N/A  |          30 |

 Career tasks use up 20% of the affected stat, and 5% focus.
-On success, you get a bonus in credits (between 3 and 320, depending on the difficulty of the task), which is the primary source of most player's credit wealth.
+On success, you get a bonus in credits (between 9 and 369, depending on the difficulty of the task and the career), which is the primary source of most player's credit wealth.

-At the very beginning, you will only be able to perform the most basic tasks, with payouts of 3 to 5 credits, which are annotated as *Easy* or *Normal*.
+At the very beginning, you will only be able to perform the most basic tasks, with payouts of 9 credits, which are annotated as *Easy* or *Normal*.

-As your career experience increases, more difficult career tasks become achievable.
+As your career experience and rank increases, more difficult career tasks become achievable.
 In general, you should try career tasks where your success rate is higher than 50%.
 If your success rate is higher than 80% or 90%, you might try more difficult